 WASSERMAN: “And this is something that most folks think is easily recognizable, but it wasn’t.
 It was tucked away in the industrial corridor of our neighborhood, right off the highway, and the reality is they gave off white smoke which was very unassuming – it wasn’t black, it didn’t smell.”

 Yet, the plant was spewing dangerous sulfur dioxide into the air.
 Local residents campaigned for more than ten years, and the plant finally closed in 2012.
 Today the legacy is an engaged and environmentally-conscious community.
 Little Village now boasts a 22-acre park, a new bus line, and community gardens.
-Residents are helping to decide how to redevelop the site of the former coal plant in a way that supports the local economy.Chicago-area Latinos fighting for climate justice.
-Click To Tweet
+Residents are helping to decide how to redevelop the site of the former coal plant in a way that supports the local economy.”Chicago-area Click To Tweet

 And Wasserman’s organization is developing a climate adaptation plan to address local concerns such as flooding and help ensure environmental justice and security for Little Village residents.